Howdju/howdju/README.md

 The correct node version automatically activates due to the `.node-version` file.

-## Link development node modules and install

-Linking the modules causes dependent modules to use the current code instead of a static installed dependency.
+## Install dependencies

+This project uses Yarn workspaces to allow packages to depend on each other during development and to share dependencies.

 ```
-bin/link.sh
-bin/install-all.sh
+yarn install
 ```

 # Prepare a local database server